 Zoning Ordinance Update

 The County is currently undertaking a comprehensive review of the Zoning Ordinance (Appendix B of the County Code Opens in New Window ).
 This review includes consolidation of similar districts, updating the uses permitted in each district, and modification of the supplemental regulations associated with certain uses, among other revisions.
 The update will incorporate revisions based on changes to the State Code, Board initiatives as outlined in the Strategic Planning effort, recommendations from the Business Development Focus Group, as well as recommendations identified in the County’s Comprehensive Plan and by staff as part of their daily interactions with the public.
-The County's Board of Supervisors and Planning Commission participate in reviewing these revisions and additional input is being sought by other relevant County staff and citizen stakeholders throughout the process.
-See Gantt Chart Opens in New Window for progress to date.
+The County’s Board of Supervisors and Planning Commission participate in reviewing these revisions and additional input is being sought by other relevant County staff and citizen stakeholders throughout the process.
+See the Zoning Ordinance Update Gantt Chart for progress to date.

 With the support of the Board of Supervisors and Planning Commission, staff began the Zoning Ordinance update in 2017.
 The update includes review of all permitted uses, definitions, district regulations, and supplemental use regulations, among other components.
 Input from the entire Department of Planning and Zoning through weekly meetings, the Planning Commission at their regular monthly meetings, and the Board of Supervisors through joint meetings with the Planning Commission is being obtained.
 Staff presentations to these bodies and draft versions of each completed section are available in the sections below.
 Prior to finalization of these sections, staff will seek input from a citizen/stakeholder focus group.
+Please contact us if you are interested in providing input.

 The update also includes revisions to the specifications for administrative bodies, administrative procedures, enforcement, and other relevant sections.
 These reviews will proceed through a similar process as the previous reviews, including Board of Supervisors and Planning Commission review as well as input from County staff and citizen stakeholders.